mpwillson/pcloud/README_playlist.md

   re-created.

 `--prefix playlist-prefix`
-: Set the common prefix for mp3 files in playlists.
+: Set the location of the local mp3 files, i.e. the common prefix for mp3 files in m3u playlists.
 It is assumed that the directory hierarchy under **playlist-prefix** is the same as **music-folder**.
 The default is the empty string.

 # CONFIGURATION